jasonckim/bookworm/README.md

 -`Published Date`\
 -`Description (Toggle: On/Off)`

-In addition, you can sort the books by publish date, from `Oldest` to `Newest`.
+In addition, you can sort the books by publish date, from `Oldest` to `Newest`.\

+Happy searching!